The Section on Comparative-Historical Sociology's Barrington Moore Book Award

 1997: Robin Stryker, Indiana University, “Beyond History Versus Theory: Strategic Narrative and Sociological Explanation,” Sociological Methods & Research 24(3):304-352.
 1996.

 1997: David Zaret, University of Iowa, “Petitions and the ‘Invention’ of Public Opinion in the English Revolution,” American Journal of Sociology 101(6):1497-1555.
 1996.

 1995: Julia Adams, “The Familial State: Elite Family Practices and State-Making in Early Modern Netherlands,” Theory and Society 23(4):505-539.
 1994.

 1995: Roger Gould, “Trade Cohesion, Class Unity, and Urban Insurrection: Artisanal Activism in the Paris Commune,” American Journal of Sociology 98(4):721-754.
 1993.

-The Section on Comparative-Historical Sociology's Charles Tilly Best Paper Award
+The Section on Comparative-Historical Sociology's Charles Tilly Best Article Award

 2017: Barry Eidlin, "Why is There No Labor Party in the United States?
 Political Articulation and the Canadian Comparison, 1932-1948,” American Sociological Review 81(3):488-516.
 2016.

 2017: Ivan Ermakoff, "The Structure of Contingency," American Journal of Sociology 121(1):64-125.
 2015.

 2016: Josh Pacewicz, "Playing the Neoliberal Game: Why Community Leaders Left Party Politics to Partisan Activists," American Journal of Sociology 121(3):826-881.
 2015.